AlCalzone/node-tradfri-client/README.md

 * `turnOn()` - Turns the plug on.
 * `turnOff()` - Turns the plug off.
 * `toggle([value: boolean])` - Toggles the plug's state to the given value or the opposite of its current state.
+* `setBrightness(value: number)` - In order to keep compatibility with lights, plugs also have this method.
+Any value > 0 turns the plug on, 0 turns it off.

 ### `PlugOperation`
 A `PlugOperation` is an object containing the desired on/off state of a `Plug`: